 It doesn't matter if you made a poll today of every Native American and the results were the same.
 People like Wise already have made up their mind and facts don't matter.
 It's not about facts, it's about control.
 Media feels they have the right to force their opinion on everyone through intimidation.

 Exactly.
-Mike Wise, during his presentation at the seminar advocated "intimidation" to force a change.
+UnWise Mike, during his presentation at the seminar advocated "intimidation" to force a change.
 He believes people like me should be intimidated and embarrassed by calling me a "racist" or other names to get HIS change made.
 He is not interested in a debate on the merits or facts.
 He's decided, partially based on some personal discussions with Native Americans, that it is a racist name and needs to be changed because we would never tolerate a team being called the N word or "blackskins" or "dagos" or some other truly derogatory name.
 He has already decided for all of us that it IS a racist name despite the facts to the contrary.
 And most if not all the media are too chicken to stand up to this kind of intimidation because they do not want to be called a "racist" by these liberal neanderthals who refuse to consider the facts.

 You, know, IF anyone could prove that "red skins" was actually used at some point to mean "bloody scalps" most if not all of us would immediately say, "you're right, Mike; the name needs to go."
 But they cannot.
 The facts are on our side and not theirs.

 Admittedly, "redskins" is an arcane word no longer used in our common vocabulary except to reference the Redskins.
 But that does not make it racist because it is just an old term used 200 years ago.